alallier/reload/README.md

 Once reload-server and reload-client are connected, the client side code opens a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) to the server and waits for the WebSocket to close, once it closes, reload waits for the server to come back up (waiting for a socket on open event), once the socket opens we reload the page.

-Updating from version 2 from version 1
+Updating to version 2 from version 1
 ---

 Looking for a quick guide to updating reload to version 2?
 Please refer to our update section [below](#upgrading-to-version-2).